Skip to content

 3. Verify Installation

-Perform the following steps to verify the installation:
+Execute the following operations in sequence to verify the installation:

-2. In the right script editor, click "Edit" to enter edit mode, select the "hello_world" function and click the "Execute" button to run the function
+2. At the top of the right script editor, click "Edit" to enter edit mode, select the "hello_world" function and click the "Execute" button to execute the function

-3. At this point, if you can see the function's return value in the "Script Output" at the bottom
+3. At this time, if you can see the function return value normally in the "Script Output" at the bottom

 At this point, the installation verification is complete